Share your story

 Programs and subsidies available from the ACT Government do change, with new incentives added from time to time.
 If you would like to be kept up to date with new energy efficiency activities for businesses, sign up here.

-Learn about the benefits of efficient lighting upgrades from the EEIS short video at this link.
+Learn about the benefits of efficient lighting upgrades from the EEIS short video.

 To find out whether your business is eligible for the Actsmart Business Energy and Water program, call 13 22 81 or email firstname.lastname@example.org.